-While regular and ongoing communication will occur throughout planning efforts, some key milestones may trigger proactive communications to share progress and seek informed input.
+While regular and ongoing communication occurs throughout the planning efforts, some key milestones will trigger proactive communications to share progress and seek informed input.
 NDOT will work closely with community stakeholders to share information and develop ambassadors for this study.
-During unprecedented times, such as the COVID-19 pandemic, NDOT and its partners will lean on online engagement methods in addition to in-person opportunities that allow communications to continue forward while continuing effective dialogue with constituents.

 The Communications and Public Outreach Plan aims to achieve the following objectives: